 This plan also has some more advanced reporting tools via BigQuery, and data regions are going to be coming soon, but are not yet part of the package.

-As we've already mentioned, perhaps the most expensive hidden cost of Google Voice is that you have to have Google Worskapce already.
-Google's cheapest workspace plan starts at $6 per user, per month for a business start package, which includes a business email, video meetings, cloud storage, and management controls.
+As we’ve already mentioned, perhaps the most expensive hidden cost of Google Voice is that you have to have Google Workspace already.
+However, it’s not too expensive.
+Google’s Workspace starts at $6 per user, per month for a package that includes business email, video meetings, cloud storage, and management controls, as well as the full suite of tools such as Keep, Sheets and Docs.

-On top of this, There's the Business Standard plan ($12 per user, per month) with 2TB of storage, as well as a Business Plus plan ($18 per user, per month) with advanced security provisions, and an Enterprise Plan on top (Bespoke).
+There’s also a Business Standard plan ($12 per user, per month) which comes with 2TB of storage, and a Business Plus plan ($18 per user, per month) with advanced security provisions, not to mention the Enterprise Plan, which is customizable to your needs.

-Another “hidden cost” so to speak is international call rates.
-These aren't included within the plan pricing for Google Voice because they vary depending on what country you're calling.
+The other “hidden cost” of Google Voice, so to speak, are the international calling rates.
+These aren’t included within the plan pricing for Google Voice because they vary depending on what country you’re calling.
 Rates range from as little as $0.01 a minute to $2.50 per minute.

 How much does it cost to call other countries using Google Voice?